thirtythreeforty/neolink/README.md

    the local network if there is a camera with this UID.
 This only works if the network supports broadcasts

    If you know the ip address you can put it into the `address` field of the config and attempt a direct connection without broadcasts.
 This requires a route from neolink to the camera.

-2. Remote discovery: Here a ask the reolink servers what the IP address is.
+2. Remote discovery: Here we ask the reolink servers what the IP address is.
    This requires that we contact reolink and provide some basic information like the UID.
 Once we have this information we connect directly to the local IP address.
-This requires a route from neolink to the camera and for the camera to be able to contact the reolink IPs.
+This requires a route from neolink to the camera and for the camera to be able to contact reolink.

 3. Map discovery: In this case we register our IP address with reolink and ask the camera to connect to us.
-Once the camera either polls/recives a connect request from the reolink servers the camera will then initiate a connect to neolink.
-This requires that our IP and the reolink IPs are reacable from the camera.
+Once the camera either polls/recieves a connect request from the reolink servers the camera will initiate a connection to neolink.
+This requires that our IP and reolink are reachable from the camera.

 4. Relay: In this case we request that reolink relay our connection.
 Neolink